juvalen/mb-checker/DOCKER.md

 `$ docker build -f Dockerfile.scan -t solarix/scanjson .`

-As th result ALL.urk will appear in /tmp/work_dir/, which contains a flat list of original URLs and their http returned status code.
+All scanned Bookmark entries ALL.urk will appear in /tmp/work_dir/, which contains a flat list of original URLs and their http returned status code.

 A second **buildjson** removes unwanted URLs from Bookmarks and will compose a new bookmarks new file, excluding those entries returning those codes.